mantidproject/mantid/dev-docs/source/Standards/AlgorithmDocumentation.rst

 Usage
 =====

 This section *must* be manually entered.
 The usage is a 'code' example of the algorithm in use.
-The `testcode` directive must be used to verify the usage code you entered works correctly.
-See `here <AlgorithmUsageExamples>`__ for more information on how to write usage examples.
+The ``.. testcode::`` directive must be used to verify the usage code you entered works correctly.
+See :ref:`here <AlgorithmUsageExamples>` for more information on how to write usage examples.

 Building the Documentation
 ==========================